lwertzui/fwtools/README.md

-A repository of Tools to modify single partitions in a larger binary file
+A repository of Tools to modify Large Binary files